njoroge-s/simple_shell/README.md

-The simple c shell team project.
+This is the  simple c shell team project.
 This team consists of Serah Njoroge and Masereka Robert